dsp-jetpack/JetPack/doc/deployment_guide.md

 * The following features are added in the JetPack Automation and the Ready Architecture for RedHat OpenStack:*

 * Support for the latest release of Red Hat OpenStack Platform 13 including the latest updates.
-* Support for Dell EMC PowerEdge R640 and R740/740xd servers with 2nd Generation Intel® Xeon®Scalable Processors (Cascade Lake) and DDR4 2933MHz memory DIMMs
+* Support for Dell EMC PowerEdge R640 and R740/740xd servers with second Generation Intel® Xeon®Scalable Processors (Cascade Lake) and DDR4 2933MHz memory DIMMs
 * Support for latest release of RHEL 7.7 including the latest updates.
 * Added support for 100GbE networking with Mellanox ConnectX-5 network interface cards.
 * Added support of SR-IOV offload for 100G networking with Connect X-5 Mellanox network interface cards (NICs) (Tech Preview in RedHat)